MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 When a segue is triggered, before the app actually transitions from one view controller to another, it calls a method called `prepareForSegue()`.
 The `prepareForSegue()` method is used when we want to take a specific action when a specific segue is triggered.

 > [action]
-Add the following method to the List Notes View Controller:
+Add the following method to the List Notes Table View Controller:
 >
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {
       // 1